Inside: A book for girls about puberty that also talks about sex.

 What's happening to me? (for Girls) by Susan Meredith is first book on puberty for young girls, published by Usborne Books.

-Talking to young girls about puberty can be tricky, which is why books like, What’s happening to me? (for Girls), are so important.
+Talking to young girls about puberty can be tricky, which is why books like, What's happening to me? (for Girls), are so important.
 Usborne Books are well known for publishing books for children and this book is one of their first books on puberty for children.
 They have also published a version for younger boys as well.
-The language that this book, What’s happening to me? (for Girls), uses, is very simple and quite age appropriate.
+The language that this book uses, is very simple and quite age appropriate.

 So, what does this book talk about?
 It talks about a whole range of different things.
 It starts off with talking about the fact that you're growing up.
 That changes will be happening and it's called puberty.
 It talks about when puberty will happen and that what happens is different for everybody.
 You will grow taller and wider.
 You'll have a growth spurt and then your muscles will get stronger.
 You'll gain weight and then you'll start to get hairy.
 It talks about what the hair is for and where it grows ie under the arms, on your legs, pubic hair.